NISSAN CANADA DATA INCIDENT CLASS ACTION

 5. What is available under the Settlement?

-Under the proposed Settlement, Nissan has agreed to provide a settlement fund of CAD $1,820,000.00 to pay settlement class member claims.
+Under the Settlement, Nissan has agreed to provide a settlement fund of CAD $1,820,000.00 to pay settlement class member claims.
 This fund is divided into two funds, the "Documented Claims" fund and the "Undocumented Claims" fund.
 The Documented Claims fund is capped at a maximum of CAD $410,000 and the Undocumented Claims fund is capped at a maximum of CAD $1,410,000.
 This is the maximum amount that will be settled and paid for by Nissan in satisfaction of any Documented Claims and Undocumented Claims.

 Documented Claims: